Sparkhand/gh-scraper/README.md

 - `-d dir`, `--Directory=dir` is the directory where fetched files will be saved.
 Set as `./fetchedfiles` by default

+- `-t topic`, `--Topic=topic` is the topic repositories will be additionally filtered for.
+By default it has no value, meaning this filter won't be applieds

 ## Example

 ```bash